pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 }
 ```

 Here is where things get a little tricky.
 Any GitHub Team can have subteams, but not every Team has a parent Team.
-We also did not want to have to hardcode GitHub team IDs into our configuration files.
-We needed to
+We also did not want to have to hardcode GitHub Team IDs into our configuration files.
+We needed to meet the following requirements:

-1. Create a parent team, using a team name
+1. Create a parent team, using a team name.
-2. Obtain its team ID
+2. Obtain its team ID.
-3. Create any child teams, also using a team name
+3. Create any child teams, also using a team name.
 4. Write the parent team’s ID into the `ParentTeamId field` of each child team.
 5. Do all of the above in a single `pulumi up`.